Office of the Deputy Vice-Chancellor: Teaching and Learning

 Teaching and Learning are the core business of higher education in South Africa.
 The quality of education, whether in continuing education, post- or undergraduate programmes, depends on three factors: academic knowledge, skills and the andragogic knowledge utilised and developed by academics to ensure that teaching and learning are collaborative, lead to critical thinking, are innovative and stimulating.
 Student as well as staff development is complementary in terms of our commitment to a quality education experience.

-The NWU, South Africa's second largest university, with its long investment in open distance learning, has adopted social justice as the lens through which all education and related provision is considered, synthesised and organised.
+The NWU, South Africa's second largest university, with its long investment in distance learning, has adopted social justice as the lens through which all education and related provision is considered, synthesised and organised.
 Social justice explains our commitment to self-direction in student learning, a commitment to 21st-century skills, as well as high-quality student support, especially in online or distance learning modes.
 Social justice explains our commitment to maximise opportunities for students to use their languages of preference as well as to master English as a common language of communication.
 Social justice also explains our sense of the curriculum as being inclusive of the community (service as well as workplace experience).

 Deputy Vice-Chancellor: Teaching and Learning